GRV96/commitfetch/README.md

 This class identifies a GitHub repository by its owner's name and the repository's name.
 The identity is often written in the format `owner`/`name`.

-**`extract_text_lines`**

-This generator reads the specified text file and yields one of its lines at each iteration.
-It allows for example to access tokens stored in a text file, one per line.

 **`get_repo_commits`**